williamng95/mthree-C207/ClassAndObjects/shapeperimeter/README.md

 This project demonstrates some interface and inheritance capabilities of Java.

-The required implementation revolves around shapes such as polygons and circles.
+The implementation revolves around shapes such as polygons and circles.

 ## UML